owl-corp/inotify-base/README.md

 # inotify-base

-A slim image allowing for quick and easy webhooking on configuration/other file changes.
+A slim and customisable container image designed for quick and easy script hooks on file changes.

 This can be used as a sidecar container in Kubernetes/Docker/container based applications to trigger certain HTTP webhook/other commands upon a change to a